frogcat/leaflet-areacodecluster/README.md

 # Methods

+`L.AreaCodeCluster` extends `L.LayerGroup`.
-`L.AreaCodeCluster` extends `L.FeatureGroup`, but there are no additional methods.
+There are no additional methods.
 `addLayer`, `removeLayer` and `clearLayers` are supported and they should work for most uses.

 # Options